3DCoded/Happy-Hare/Led-Support.md

 The setup for LED's is contained at the bottom of the `mmu_hardware.cfg` file.
 If you would like you use LED animation you must also install the [LED Effects for Klipper](https://github.com/julianschill/klipper-led_effect).
 If this module is not installed, more static LED changes can be employed.

 > [!IMPORTANT]
 > This page has been updated for the v3.4.0 and later releases.
-Earlier versions were a little different - read the text in the `mmu_hardware.cfg` file for more details
+Earlier versions were a little different - read the text in the `mmu_hardware.cfg`

 <br>